neilrussell6/yaml-sandbox-cli/README.md

-myapp
+yaml-sandbox-cli
 ===

-> This is some boilerplate for CLI apps
+> This is sandbox for messing around with YAML

 setup
 ---